kailermai/tp/docs/DeveloperGuide.md

 * **Record**: A quantifiable piece of information linked to a student within a class.
 Examples include participation score, attendance, and task submission history.
 * **Class**: A class refers to all student entries and their associated records in TAHub.
+* **Parameter-like sequence**: A sequence of characters that is used to specify a parameter of a command.
+For example, in the command
+`add n/John Doe e/...`, `n/John Doe` is a parameter-like sequence.

 --------------------------------------------------------------------------------------------------------------------